All dogs, from the smallest Pomeranian to the largest Mastiff, have an instinctual desire to chew.

 But because calcium and calories were so difficult for these ancestral dogs to obtain, it still made more evolutionary sense for them to continue to consume bones, despite the inherent risks.
 Most individuals consumed bones for the duration of their (often brief) lives and did so without incident; however, others undoubtedly died from the practice.

 However, your dog does not need to go to such extreme lengths to obtain enough calcium or calories.
 Most modern dog foods provide all of the calcium your dog will need, and obesity is a more common problem for modern pets than malnutrition.
-Accordingly, it is simply not wise to provide your dog with real bones – the risks are simply too great.
+Therefore, it is simply not wise to provide your dog with real bones – the risks are simply too great.

 And to clear up a common myth: Cooking may make bones more likely to shatter, but even raw bones can break into numerous sharp pieces when chewed.

 The issue of dog chews is a bit of a catch-22.
-On the one hand, chews need to be hard enough to satisfy your dog’s desire to chew, and yet soft enough to prevent broken teeth.
+On the one hand, dog chews need to be hard enough to satisfy your dog’s desire to chew, and yet soft enough to prevent broken teeth.
 You’ll also want to ensure that the chew is made of ingredients that are easy for your dog to digest and pass, to avoid potentially fatal intestinal blockages.

 This limits the number of things that you can give your dog to chew.

-For example, while we’ve already explained the problems with real bones, antlers and hooves are also too hard for your dog’s teeth, so they should be avoided too.
+For example, while we’ve already explained the problems with real bones, antlers and hooves are often also too hard for your dog’s teeth, so they should be avoided too.
 Rawhide treats last a long time, and they’re probably not likely to damage your dog’s teeth, but the rawhide material can take a very long time to digest and the potential for gastrointestinal blockage is very real.

 Pig ears may last long enough to give your dog some good chew time, but power chewers will tear through them in a matter of seconds.
 Bully sticks are usually digestible and they aren’t very likely to damage your dog’s teeth, but they are expensive.
 Additionally, many pig ears, bully sticks and similar items become contaminated by bacteria during processing.